-Case Western Reserve University is delighted to be 1 of 12 universities selected for the 2018 Beckman Scholars Program, a three-year award provided by the Arnold and Mabel Beckman Foundation.
-The Beckman Scholars Program is a prestigious and highly selective undergraduate research program, affording students an elevated level of engagement with their research mentors and providing the Beckman Scholars with an unparalleled uninterrupted financially supported undergraduate research experience that spans one academic year and two summers.
+Case Western Reserve University is delighted to be one of 12 universities selected for the Beckman Scholars Program, a three-year award provided by the Arnold and Mabel Beckman Foundation.
+The Beckman Scholars Program is a prestigious and highly selective undergraduate research program, affording students an elevated level of engagement with their research mentors and providing the Beckman Scholars with an unparalleled and financially supported undergraduate research experience that spans one academic year and two summers.

-Beckman Scholars Application Information Session - January 2019, Details TBD
+Beckman Scholars Application Information Session - January 2020, details TBD

 Beckman Scholars Stipend Support:

 - Beckman Scholar Stipend Total: $18,200

 In addition, Beckman Scholars have scientific supply and travel funding of $2,800 available to be distributed as needed to support current research activities.